awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-file-sync.md

 Make sure that there is no firewall between the sync agent and the NFS server\.
 Then make sure that the NFS server is configured to allow the sync agent to mount the export specified in the sync set\.

 If you perform these actions and the sync agent still can't mount the NFS server and export, open a support channel and engage AWS customer support\.
-For information about how to open a support channel, see [Enabling AWS Support To Help Troubleshoot Your EFS File Sync Running On\-Premise](#enable-support-access-sync) or [Enabling AWS Support To Help Troubleshoot Your EFS File Sync Running on Amazon EC2](#Sync-EC2-EnableAWSSupportAccess)\.
+For information about how to open a support channel, see [Enabling AWS Support to Help Troubleshoot Your EFS File Sync Running On\-Premises](#enable-support-access-sync) or [Enabling AWS Support to Help Troubleshoot Your EFS File Sync Running on Amazon EC2](#Sync-EC2-EnableAWSSupportAccess)\.

 ## Your Amazon EC2 Source File System Is Stuck in Mounting Status<a name="sync-ec2-location-stuck-mounting"></a>